Norton vs AVG: which antivirus is better?

 With Norton's smart firewall feature, you also get intrusion protection.
 This firewall offers more protection than just monitoring your network traffic, including both the sent and received traffic to your computer.

-Norton's Intrusion Protection feature actively monitors your internet traffic for suspicious activity, such as hackers scanning for vulnerabilities, unusual data transfers, or known attack patterns.
+Norton's Intrusion Protection feature actively monitors your internet traffic for suspicious activity, such as malicious hackers scanning for vulnerabilities, unusual data transfers, or known attack patterns.
 By blocking these threats in real-time, it helps to prevent unauthorized access to your device and keeps intrusion attempts away.
-Additionally, the vulnerability assessment feature will note all possible ways your device might be attacked by cybercriminals and guard against them.
+Additionally, the vulnerability assessment feature notes ways your device can be attacked by cybercriminals and guards against them.

-Also, you will always be informed about any possible vulnerabilities encountered and informed of possible resolutions to the problem.
+Also, you will always be informed about any possible vulnerabilities encountered and possible solutions to the problem.

 AVG’s firewall is less feature-rich than Norton’s.
 AVG offers a firewall that is designed to monitor all incoming and outgoing traffic that is connected to your network.
 The most customization that you can apply to this feature is that you can pick the strictness of your firewall.